Session 21: The Passage to Catur

 The situation quickly escalated.
 The well or its guardian revealed awareness of the party's true nature and pushed them back toward the surface.
 Then the largest sea creature the party had ever seen appeared.
 Some recognized it as an aboleth.
 It spoke telepathically and identified itself as Niebain or Nebain, spelling uncertain and heard as N-I-E-B-A-I-N. It warned: "We are in great danger already."
 The queen then moved aside from a crack she had been holding, and water began rushing in.
 The session ended there, with the party suddenly facing an immediate flooding crisis.

-- Uthgar: The main smith or smith contact in Catur.
+- The party learned Uthgar was the smith contact in Catur.

-- Niebain / Nebain: An aboleth-like ancient sea entity associated with the well or Catur's defense.
-It warned the party that the danger had already arrived.
+- An aboleth-like sea entity, Niebain or Nebain, appeared and warned that the danger had already arrived.

 Provenance